 Why did I tie this string on my finger?

 Forgetting to gather her contact information so you can provide a thank-you email and/or card.
 You guessed it.
-Page 83 of Interview Intervention has a sample.
+Here’s your sample.
 Have a nice day.

 As always, I’d love to hear from you.
 Give me your job interview mistake doozies!